-STOP Camp Area: The meeting facility at the former STOP Camp area could be used to expand the range of programming available at the park.
+STOP Camp and "The Hill" Residence Area: The meeting facility at the former STOP Camp area could be used to expand the range of programming available at the park.
 This facility can support an array of special activities, meetings and programs, that feature the ecosystems, wildlife, and history of the park and surrounding region.
-Improvements to the trailhead for the Wilderness Preserve are needed and include improved interpretive signage as well as a source for potable water.
-The Stop Camp area should be redesigned to provide greater separation between public areas, staff residences and the volunteer campsites.
-Any proposed development or expanded programming at the former STOP Camp Area will be constrained by its physical proximity to the Wilderness Preserve and the current limit of 30 visitors per day.
+Both of these areas should be designed to provide greater separation between public areas, staff residences and the volunteer campsites.
+Improvements to the trailhead for the Wilderness Preserve located behind the "The Hill" Residence Area are needed and will include improved interpretive signage as well as a source for potable water.
+Any proposed development or expanded programming at the within these areas will be constrained by its physical proximity to the Wilderness Preserve and the current limit of 30 visitors per day.